kibook/s1kd-tools/tools/s1kd-aspp/README.md

 to the list of ACTs/CCTs to use when generating display text for that data module.

+-D, --delete
+Remove the display text from all applicability annotations, except those that consist of only display text (and no computer processing part).

 -d, --dir &lt;dir&gt;
 Directory to start searching for ACT/CCT data modules in.
 By default, the current directory is used.